Hume has three housing programs:

 - Have regular income or income support

 - Agree to follow the policies and procedures of the Housing Independence program

-- Agree to work with Hume staff and other support organisations
+- Agree to work with Hume employees and other support organisations

 The Housing Independence program accepts self-referrals, referrals from government and non-government organisations.

 Customers may have been evicted from social housing or private rental housing.
 Customers may have rental debts, which prevent them from obtaining housing.